 Typically, most organisations want to increase trust in their brand, showcase their expertise, and deepen relationships with existing and potential customers.

 This social media paralysis is a major roadblock to building authentic – and now, essential – credibility with myriad stakeholders, including government, industry associations, press, and customers (potential and existing).

+In contrast, savvy brands embrace the fact that their people are their most influential brand advocates.
 And they provide the right guidance and support to enable them to choose if they want to help set an authentic narrative in the market.

 Best of the best internal social programs